apache/storm/DEVELOPER.md

     # Build the code and run the tests (requires nodejs, python and ruby installed)
     $ mvn clean install

-    # Build the code and run the tests, with specifying default test timeout (in millisecond)
+    # Build the code and run the tests, with specifying test timeout with environment variable (in millisecond)
     $ export STORM_TEST_TIMEOUT_MS=10000
     $ mvn clean install

+    # or Build the code and run the tests, with specifying test timeout with system property (in millisecond)
+    $ mvn clean install -DstormTestTimeoutMs=10000

     # Build the code but skip the tests
     $ mvn clean install -DskipTests=true